reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Naturalism.md

 ### Cornell Realism

-These take a *causal reference theory* for moral terms, because a causal reference theory is the standard theory of reference for natural kind terms.
+These take a *causal reference theory* for moral properties, because a causal reference theory is the standard theory of reference for natural kind terms.
 This rejects the *description theory of reference*.
 What determines whether a natural property is good is not whether it has the attributes ascribed to it by the term "good", but whether it causally regulates our use of the word "good".
 We are looking not at the semantic attribution behind the term, but rather at the properties causally responsible for that word.

 This is similar to how we use the word "health".
 When we say that someone is "healthy", it's unclear what the *meaning* of that might be.
+"Healthiness" is a complex natural property that is not directly observable.
+Thus, "healthiness" cannot be *equated* with any simpler set of properties that are directly observable.
 However, we can determine what property "healthy" *refers to* by finding what causally regulates our use of the term "health".

-These arguments attack theories of the following form: A judges that he has normative reason to do X iff descriptive relation R holds involving A and X *because* of some contingent linguistic practice of his culture of his own personal definition, i.e. A judges that he has normative reason to do X iff he judges that X has the properties which causally explain our use of a "normative reason".
-Contrast this with analytic naturalistic theories that are not based on contingent linguistic conventions: e.g. A judges that he has normative reason to do X iff A believes that he would desire to do X if he were fully informed, consistent, etc. *because* this is constituitive of rational agency (regardless of any linguistic conventions).
+This can be done by looking at the simpler set of properties that *are* directly observable; these would be *indicators* of "healthiness" rather than *equivalent*.
+"Healthiness" thus has a robust causal profile, which means the property of being healthy can figure into causal explanations of our observations.
+Much the same is true of moral properties.